 It is no secret that the 1830s were the beginning of the long struggle to unify the German states into a single country, especially in 1834 with the Zollverein - the Germans Custom Union.
 But with a series of wars and the start of the German Revolutions in 1848, many families chose to leave the tumultuous violence for the calmer lands of the American Wild West.

 As an avid Republican and supporter of President Lincoln, Lt.
 Wehrle recruited and organized Company E at his own expense “for the preservation of the Union without which our country might now be at the mercy of every faring adventurer at home, and the diplomatic center of every foreign power that might wish to use it for their ambitions,” according to Father B.M.
-O’Boylan in the Catholic Columbian (Oct.
-14, 1907, p 8).
+O’Boylan in the Catholic Columbian, Oct.
+14, 1907, p 8 (link: last paragraph of page 50).
 For his efforts, Wehrle was commissioned as the Company’s Captain.

 While his wife was busy with their 12 children, Captain Wehrle was active in Newark’s business life being the first Secretary of the Home Building Association, and starting the first German Maennerchor (social club) in Newark.